algowizzzz/Agent/README.md

-# BMO RiskGPT - Persona-Based AI Agent for Bank of Montreal
+# RiskGPT - Persona-Based AI Agent for Bank of Montreal

 ## Overview